NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

  and answer each of the following questions **as they relate to that code**:

-1. Examine the code for the `smiley.py` file, and provide  an example of a variable of each of the following types and their corresponding values (`_` should be replaced with the appropriate values):
+1. Examine the code for the `smiley.py` file and provide  an example of a variable of each of the following types and their corresponding values (`_` should be replaced with the appropriate values):

    | Type                    | name       | value          |
    | ----------              | ---------- | -------------- |